Mostafa-HEH/alx-higher_level_programming/0x00-python-hello_world/README.md

 	- The length of your files will be tested using wc

 Task 0: Write a Shell script that runs a Python script.
+Task 1: Write a Shell script that runs Python code.